Introduction: Remotely Shutdown or Restart a Computer With ESP8266 Device

 Because the ESP8266 operates at 3.3V, make sure you power it appropriately.

 Step 2: Schema Using Will-CAD

-The schematic is pretty straightforward, we are following the standard wire-up of an 8-bit shift register.
+The schematic is pretty straightforward.
+We are following the standard wire-up of an 8-bit shift register.
 Since I'm using two 8-bit shift registers, they need to be chained together on their 'clock' and 'latch' pins.

 Because the ESP01 only has two GPIO pins, we need to re-use the TX & RX as outputs, which works fine for our purposes.
-You could use an ESP-12 or another version that has more than two GPIO pins if you want more control.
+You could use an ESP-12 or another version with more than two GPIO pins if you want more control.
 But that will add another $2 to the cost of the project - which is just crazy-talk.

-We need to keep our 8-bit shift registers and ESP01 pins pulled high on boot so they don't do weird things or go into program mode.
+We need to keep our 8-bit shift registers and ESP01 pins pulled high on boot, so they don't do weird things or go into program mode.
 I used three 3k3 resistors, larger or smaller values would work as well.
 This value was derived from the guides talking about leveraging alternative pins on ESP01.

 - TX --> clock pin --> 3k3 pullup

 - RX --> latch pin --> 3k3 pullup

 - 00 --> serial data --> 3k3 pullup